-Figure 14: Scomberomorus commerson / Spanish Mackerel / Tenggiri / COM (White et al. 2013)
+Figure 29: Scomberomorus commerson / Spanish Mackerel / Tenggiri / COM

-6. Scomberomorus guttatus / Indo-Pacific King Mackerel / Tenggiri papan / GUT
+20. Scomberomorus guttatus / Indo-Pacific King Mackerel / Tenggiri papan / GUT

 The Indo-Pacific King Mackerel can grow to fork lengths of ~75cm and reaches maturity at lengths of 42-53cm, depending on the geographic location.
-The flanks are silver/white and above the lateral line there are a number of rows of dark brown spots (Figure 15).
+The flanks are silver/white and above the lateral line there are a number of rows of dark brown spots (Figure 30).
 The first dorsal fin membrane is black and the pectoral, second dorsal and caudal fins are dark brown.
 The pelvic and anal fins are silvery/white.
 The dorsal side is blue/grey metallic and the ventral side is silver/white.
 There are usually eight finlets between the second dorsal fin and the caudal fin.